Security and GDPR

 Users are encouraged to periodically review their access control lists to ensure fellow users have the right access.

 We contract respected security firms to perform 'penetration testing' (sometimes known as 'ethical hacking') to ensure that data can only be seen be the right people.

-Our data is replicated in two separate data-centres from separate providers in London to ensure that we can provide business continuity.
-We have off-site backups in a third location.
+Our data is replicated in two separate data-centres in London to ensure that we can provide business continuity.

 We are not responsible for the data that users add within the system, including its accuracy.
 This includes, but is not limited to, contents of external links, activities, emails, downloads and attachments.

 Our mobile system stores data for offline use by users - sensitive personal data is encrypted on their device.